-The contractor will not commence additional work until the project director has secured any required state approvals necessary for the amendment and issued a written contract amendment, approved by the Commissioner of the Department of Health and Social Services or the Commissioner's designee.
+The contractor will not commence additional work until the procurement officer has secured any required state approvals necessary for the amendment and issued a written contract amendment, approved by the Commissioner of the Department or the Commissioner's designee.

-Sec.
-3.15 NONDISCLOSURE AND CONFIDENTIALITY
+SEC.
+3.14 NONDISCLOSURE AND CONFIDENTIALITY